scenarioo/scenarioo/docs/README.md

-# Scenarioo Documentation
+# Scenarioo

+This documentation is about the Software Development and Testing Tool Scenarioo.

+Scenarioo can help you to make your UI Tests visible for everybody involved in your software development project, as a documentation or special test report of your software system's implemented functionality and its health.

+## Documentation Version

+**Take care to pick the right version of our documentation from the release branches!**
-The documentation of scenarioo is stored and versioned together with our software as Markdown documentation.
+We version our documentation together with our software on github as Markdown files.
+Take care to pick the correct documentation by selecting the appropriate Release Branch for your version of Scenarioo.

+## Scenarioo Overview

 The following sections gives a basic introduction to scenarioo and where to find more information for most important aspects in our documentation.

-## What can Scenarioo do for me?
+### What can Scenarioo do for me?

 Scenarioo is a tool that helps you create an up-to-date software documentation leveraging existing UI tests.
 This can be an essential part of a "living documentation system" as described by Gojko Adzic in his book "Specification by Example".